Meri Dulari

 Meri Dulari (میری دلاری, English: My favorite) is a 2013 Pakistani drama serial directed by Amin Iqbal.
-The serial broadcast on Geo TV from 13 March 2013.
+The serial aired on Geo TV from 13 March 2013.
 It is written by Nabeela Abar Raja and produced by A & B Entertainment.
 It stars Sami Khan, Yumna Zaidi, Sana Askari and Nazli Nasr.

 Plot

 Abdaar is slightly rebellious and initially behaves like a child.
 She lives with her grandfather and her mother.
 The other family members condemn both the mother and daughter, who are always finding ways to blame them.
-Another family is of Bibijan and her two sons, one is Galib (Taifoor Khan), and the other one is Yawar.
-Initially, mischief makers try to defame Abdaar and succeed as her engagement breaks.
+Another family is of Bibijan and her two sons, one is Ghalib (Taifoor Khan), and the other one is Yawar.
+Initially, mischief-makers try to defame Abdaar and succeed as her engagement is broken off.
 Will the truth reveal itself later on?
-What will be the consequences and everyone's reaction?
+What will be the consequences?